newrelic/node-newrelic/README.md

 * `NEW_RELIC_DEBUG_TRACER`: Whether to dump traces of the transaction tracer's internal operation.
 It's unlikely to be informative unless you're a New Relic Node.js engineer and it has a significant performance cost, so use with care.

+## Security

+We take security (and the protection of your and your users' privacy) very seriously.
+See SECURITY.md for details, but the brief version is that if you feel you've found a security issue in New Relic for Node, contact us at security@newrelic.com.

 ## Contributions